Duchess Helene of Mecklenburg-Schwerin: Early life and family

-Born at the Schloss Ludwigslust, the retreat from the capital of her native Mecklenburg-Schwerin, she was the only daughter born to the Hereditary Grand Duke of Mecklenburg-Schwerin and his second wife Princess Karoline Luise of Saxe-Weimar-Eisenach, third daughter of Grand Duke Carl August and Princess Louisa of Hessen-Darmstadt.
+Born at the Schloss Ludwigslust, the retreat from the capital of her native Mecklenburg-Schwerin, she was the only daughter born to the Hereditary Grand Duke of Mecklenburg-Schwerin and his second wife Princess Karoline Luise of Saxe-Weimar-Eisenach, third daughter of Grand Duke Carl August and Princess Louise of Hesse-Darmstadt.
 Via her father she was granddaughter of Frederick Francis I, Grand Duke of Mecklenburg-Schwerin and his wife Princess Louise of Saxe-Gotha-Altenburg.
 She was also indirectly related to Frederick William III of Prussia (first cousin once removed, also her half-brother married Frederick William III's daughter).
 On her paternal side she was a cousin of the Duchess of Kent as well as Leopold I of Belgium.
 Maternal cousins included the then Queen of Prussia as well as the King of Württemberg.

 Her father was the eldest son and heir of Frederick Francis I, Grand Duke of Mecklenburg.
 Her mother was a princess of Duchy of Saxe-Weimar-Eisenach.
 The Hereditary Grand Duke and his wife died within three years of each other.
 Helene's mother died in January 1816 and her father then died in 1819, leaving her older half brother Paul Frederick of Mecklenburg-Schwerin, the new Hereditary Grand Duke, and her other siblings to be raised by her grandfather, the reigning Grand Duke.